PaperPrototype/Course-Guidebook/Conculsions + Guides/Details/english.md

 ## DETAIL_GUIDELINE_015
 **HOW TO GRADUALLY INTRUDUCE VOCABULAR USED IN THE INDUSTRY**

 Since we are teaching lots of new concepts, we should also include vocabulary that the reader may not be aware of that may be used by other texts.
-If we were to just make a "vocab" section for each lecture that would get broing, instead when using a word that may not be known by others include the synonym that best describes the new word and put it in parenthesis.
-Then in the notes you can give its formal definition.
-This allows the student to continue reading without having to constantly refernce the notes for vocab you are using.

-## DETAIL_GUIDELINE_016
-**USE PICTURES AND DIAGRAMS**

-A good diagram or picture can save you 2 pages worth of writing.
-This save you time and the student time.
-Diagrams are easy to understand (when explained) and usually are much easier to understand than purely written explainations.
+If ew jsut start using the vocab and the make a "vocab" section for each lecture that would get broing and frustrating for the student.

+Instead when intriducing a concept use the plain english example with analogous words, that can transition to the "correct" word easily.

+You can also include a synonym for a technical word (in parenthesis) to help the student better understand a new word.
+It is alsoa good idea to repet the technical words synonym a couple times and not expect the student to immediately be able to use the word.
+THis helps the student get used to using the word without overwhelming them.

+In the notes of a lecture give all the vocabulary and their formal definition, as well as an explanation of the word.
+This helps the student when they forgot the meaning of a word.
+Also if you don't they will probably look it up on Google, which may give them the wrong definition of a word since, for example, the word "vertex" can also mean "	The highest point; the apex or summit." or "The highest point of the skull."